antomanolov/Immedis_internship_2023_hcm_Anton_Manolov/README.md

 # Human Capital Management App Project by Anton Manolov

-## The project is 2 major projects with 3 aps (1 frontend project with BFF API) and 1 backend API.
+## The Web Application  is made with 2 Django projects with 3 aps in them (1 frontend project with BFF API) and 1 backend API.
 The idea of the project was to have 2 UIs.
 One that is accessible for the HR(admin) and one that is made for the Employee.

 ## What is done in the project:
 ### General login/logout system that is shared for the HRs and Employees